mlenzen/cookiecutter-pypackage/README.md

-Cookiecutter template for Python development.
+Cookiecutter template for Python package development.
 See [@audreyr/cookiecutter][cookiecutter].

 The template aspires adoption of new and exiting developer tools.
 Focus is on automation and keeping your repo DRY.
 Whenever justifiable, new and Python-native is preferred over "tried and true".